bhrott/my-bat-belt/README.md

 [Meistertask](https://www.meistertask.com/pt): Excelent platform.
 With integrations and simple like Trello.

+[Club House](https://clubhouse.io/): Intuitive and easy-to-use project management tools for software teams that want to see the big picture.

 ## Mobile
 [brainfood-mobile-performance-vol3](http://www.awwwards.org/brainfood-mobile-performance-vol3.pdf): document for mobile performance experience and how it matters.